-The story of Paul Robinson, the striker Ruud Gullit dropped Alan Shearer for
+The story of Paul Robinson, the man Gullit played instead of Alan Shearer

 Paul Robinson would be the first to admit he isn’t the most famous player to ever pull on a Newcastle United shirt, but his story is well known to many.